Big Sky High School

 Big Sky High School is an American public high school in Missoula, Montana, United States, opened in 1980.
 The school made Missoula the first city in Montana to have four secondary schools.
 It is a part of the Missoula County Public Schools.
+It is also famous for being the only school in the district to have a pool for their swim team.